vegardit/prisma-generator-nestjs-dto/README.md

 ```

 - @DtoReadOnly - omits field in `CreateDTO` and `UpdateDTO`
+- @DtoFolder *`<folder>`* - set specific output folder for targeted model - useful when you have module directories with names in plural form
 - @DtoEntityHidden - omits field in `Entity`
 - @DtoCreateOptional - adds field **optionally** to `CreateDTO` - useful for fields that would otherwise be omitted (e.g. `@id`, `@updatedAt`)
 - @DtoUpdateOptional- adds field **optionally** to `UpdateDTO` - useful for fields that would otherwise be omitted (e.g. `@id`, `@updatedAt`)